Back pain or stiffness is quite common over the age of 40.

 All it takes is just noticing whatever activity you are doing for a few movements and hone in on your spine.

 Notice how your spine feels when you move around.

-This is just sensory information to be aware of and will wakeup the brain and body.
+This paying attention to your own sensory information will wakeup the brain and body.

 2. Move your spine in a variety of directions

 Sounds reasonable, but who is actually thinking it through and then doing it afterwards.